Rejoin the rat race

 To pastor

-Fortunately, since I quit my “regular” or “real” , almost a decade ago, I've been able to live on less than what the average American would make with unemployment benefits (though I didn't receive unemployment benefits because I quit).
-I haven't received stamps or other government “welfare” assistance.
+Fortunately, since I quit my “regular” or “real” job, almost a decade ago, I’ve been able to live on less than what the average American would make with unemployment benefits (though I didn’t receive unemployment benefits because I quit).
+I haven’t received food stamps or other government “welfare” assistance.
 I have not been a very successful taker, with my frugal leanings and pride in autonomy.
 Though Republicans have tried hard in Ohio, under Obamacare, I may not be able to keep my uninsurance, ending a decade without health insurance.

-At best, it seems that this increased material wealth has little to do with increased .
-In fact, Americans more hours and are no more happy.
-Even having to point out that working more hours doesn't make you happier is perhaps the best illustration that the can quite effectively rely on self-enforcement!
+At best, it seems that this increased material wealth has little to do with increased happiness.
+In fact, Americans work more hours and are no more happy.
+Even having to point out that working more hours doesn’t make you happier is perhaps the best illustration that the productivity police can quite effectively rely on self-enforcement!
 Our minds have been so effectively colonized that other options seem barely even thinkable.
 The notion that your life can actually be profoundly better living with less is heretical in capitalistic America — if such a crazy notion were even given the time of day!

 In the great exchange debate of values, circulates the notion that time is money.
 Capitalists have effectively dominated this debate, demanding perpetual focus on the centrality of money.
 Now, you may be able to exchange your time for money.
-However, money can't really buy time, otherwise the rich would live forever!
-More to the point, money can't buy life.
+However, money can’t really buy time, otherwise the rich would live forever!
+More to the point, money can’t buy life.
 Money may be able to carve out more “leisure” time — that time when you are not selling yourself — or even buy some edge of health compared to others, and perhaps increasing your lifespan.
 However, no matter how effectively we manipulate our material environment, through the proxy of money, this, at best, only offers the opportunity to live, not life itself.
 Our time represents this opportunity for living.
-While money has an interplay with how we our time, the very quality of our life, it is subordinate to time.
+While money has an interplay with how we experience our time, the very quality of our life, it is subordinate to time.
 In youthful, or just plain oblivious, denial of our limited time, i.e., eventual death, we may convince ourselves that we have more time than money.
 This perception influences our judgments about the time-money exchange rate.
 I suspect that the best way to reflect on this is to ask yourself which is better: to have more money than time? or, to have more time than money?
 In the end, ultimately, time will win this debate.
 Nonetheless, many, if not most people waste a lot of time before realizing this, that time is more important than money.

 Of course, living with a lot of money or very little money may confound this realization that time is more important than money; the rich thinking that their time is founded on money because they have it, and the poor thinking that their time is dependent on money because they have very little.
-This is one aspect of the destructive reality of huge income inequalities, of and poverty.
+This is one aspect of the destructive reality of huge income inequalities, of greed and poverty.
 This confounding of reality serves well neither the rich or the poor.
-Wealth and poverty are conjoined twins, seemingly destined to believe that their life is best served by the machinations of material existence, to the of a more full and complete life.
+Wealth and poverty are conjoined twins, seemingly destined to believe that their life is best served by the machinations of material existence, to the deficit of a more full and complete life.
 Both excess and lack, especially when conjoined, can lead to fearful and alienating lives.
 The rich can become disconnected, unempathetic with lack, even paranoid of losing their excess (sic).
 The poor can become discouraged and desperate, lacking in the face of plenty.

-The apostle John offered the simplest, though apparently quite difficult, solution to the conjoined twin fates of excess and lack, by proclaiming: “Anyone who has two shirts should share with the one who has none, and anyone who has should do the same” (Luke 3:11).
+The apostle John offered the simplest, though apparently quite difficult, solution to the conjoined twin fates of excess and lack, by proclaiming: “Anyone who has two shirts should share with the one who has none, and anyone who has food should do the same” (Luke 3:11).
 This would put a lot of liberal think tanks out of business.
-This would put a lot of think tanks out of business.
+This would put a lot of conservative think tanks out of business.
 In the end, thinking about such things, particularly if you are the well-clothed one with a full belly, does little to address our lack, our common fate: poverty.
 Of course, this is America, so there is more than one brand of poverty: material or spiritual.
 For the particularly unfortunate, you can have both brands.
 Fortunately, God has the preferential option for the poor, the central tenet of liberation theology, founded by Peruvian theologian Gustavo Gutierrez:

 “The preferential option for the poor is much more than a way of showing our concern about poverty and the establishment of justice.
-At its very , it contains a spiritual, mystical element, an experience of gratuitousness that gives it depth and fruitfulness.
-This is not to deny the social concern expressed in this , the rejection of and oppression that it implies, but to see that in the last resort it is anchored in our faith in the God of Christ.
-It is therefore not surprising that this option has been adorned by the martyr's witness of so many, as it has by the daily generous self-sacrifice of so many more who by coming close to the poor set foot on the path to holiness.”
+At its very heart, it contains a spiritual, mystical element, an experience of gratuitousness that gives it depth and fruitfulness.
+This is not to deny the social concern expressed in this solidarity, the rejection of injustice and oppression that it implies, but to see that in the last resort it is anchored in our faith in the God of Jesus Christ.
+It is therefore not surprising that this option has been adorned by the martyr’s witness of so many, as it has by the daily generous self-sacrifice of so many more who by coming close to the poor set foot on the path to holiness.”

-The preferential option for the poor is a perspective God's grace giving special favor to the poor.
+The preferential option for the poor is a perspective God’s grace giving special favor to the poor.
 The way that God has created reality actually favors the poor more than the rich.
-This doesn't glorify material poverty, but it recognizes that the experiences of poverty more directly connect us and open us up to the deep importance of mutual aid and genuine, caring relationships.
-The poor's very survival depends on it.
+This doesn’t glorify material poverty, but it recognizes that the experiences of poverty more directly connect us and open us up to the deep importance of mutual aid and genuine, caring relationships.
+The poor’s very survival depends on it.
 The rich are insulated from this palpable, ever-present reality of the poor.
 The rich can “afford” to make the mistake of buying their way out of this deeper and more difficult (yet rewarding) way of being.
-The rich are more easily fooled into thinking that they don't need others.
-The maintained by the rich is that as conjoined twins, the rich twin foolishly acts as if they can do whatever they want without the other, even when faced with the -wrenching realities of material poverty wracking his world.
-Such heartlessness is a failure at with other human beings and reality writ large.
+The rich are more easily fooled into thinking that they don’t need others.
+The injustice maintained by the rich is that as conjoined twins, the rich twin foolishly acts as if they can do whatever they want without the other, even when faced with the heart-wrenching realities of material poverty wracking his world.
+Such heartlessness is a failure at intimacy with other human beings and reality writ large.
 Perhaps a better formulation of a universal constant of metaphysics for the betterment of humankind would be the directly inversely proportional relationship of material and spiritual poverty.
-Of course, this would turn capitalism, and its reliance on endless and profit, upside down, or more aptly, right side up!
+Of course, this would turn capitalism, and its reliance on endless greed and profit, upside down, or more aptly, right side up!
 Skeptics might ask if it is possible for the rich to spiritually prosper.
 This is an ancient question:

-“Then said to his disciples, ‘Truly I tell you, it is hard for someone who is rich to enter the kingdom of heaven.
-24 Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.'”
+“Then Jesus said to his disciples, ‘Truly I tell you, it is hard for someone who is rich to enter the kingdom of heaven.
+24 Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.’”
 (Matthew 19: 23-24)

 I love the common interpretation of this passage as a reference to a gate into Jerusalem called “the eye of the needle” that was opened a night after the main gate was closed, and this gate was so small that the camel (the rich) would have to unload all of their baggage and crawl through on their knees.
-Yep, was one of the greatest poets I ever metaphor!
+Yep, Jesus was one of the greatest poets I ever metaphor!

 May you live into the reality that spiritual wealth is more directly accessed with less rather than more material wealth.